-Fraser Health's 2022/23 year-to-date performance for in-hospital acquired UTI is 18.3.
+Fraser Health's 2022/23 year-to-date performance for in-hospital acquired UTI is 21.0.
 Of the 12 hospitals, none of our sites are meeting the target.
 Royal Columbian is performing close to the target.
 Multiple sites have seen a period to period decrease in hospital acquired UTIs but remain above target.
 We will continue to work with our sites and programs that have opportunities to reduce this infection which can impact a patient's stay in our facilities.

 Hospital acquired urinary tract infection is a Patient Safety Priority for Fraser Health and is monitored closely by clinical leaders at all 12 acute care sites.
 Site leadership continues to develop quality and safety-focused action plans that incorporate best practices to prevent care-sensitive adverse events, both at the patient care unit level and at an overall site perspective.
-The unit-based quality improvement model (together QI) is hosting a regional HAUTI Collaborative to assist all acute care sites across Fraser Health in meeting or exceeding the regional target of a 15% reduction in UTIs by March 31, 2023.
-Thirty four units are in active planning or testing of ideas to improve patient care, sampling, testing, and surveillance of urinary tract infections.
+The unit-based quality improvement model (together QI) hosted a regional HAUTI Collaborative to assist all acute care sites across Fraser Health in meeting or exceeding the regional target of a 15% reduction in UTIs by March 31, 2023.